 Sign-up for tours

 I’m not a huge tour person but there have been some instances where I’ve wanted to travel places and I didn’t feel comfortable going to that country alone, or I just straight up didn’t want to go alone.
-That’s why tours are a wonderful option.
-I’ve travelled with G Adventures twice (once in India, once in Morocco).
+That’s why tours are a wonderful option and can really help with solo travel for women (especially).
+I’ve traveled with G Adventures twice (once in India, once in Morocco).
 What I liked about these tours is you were able to meet people, the tour group was never too large (max 15 each time), and even though it was an organized tour, I had a ton of free time to do my own thing, eat meals where I wanted, etc. so I still got to feel like an independent traveler.

 If a full-length tour isn’t for you, you can also sign-up for different tours along your trip that can help you meet new people and also feel less lonely.
 Lots of cities offer free walking tours, or you can hop on a food tour, a pub crawl, or something of interest to you.
 When I was in Lisbon I did two tours with Discover Lisbon which were incredibly inexpensive/free and I met people that I ended up spending the rest of the day with and eating lunch with.

 There are so many ways to make solo travel less intimidating and more enjoyable.
-For me, I don’t ever like to be that person that doesn’t travel because they don’t have someone to go with them.
+For me, I don’t even like to be that person that doesn’t travel because they don’t have someone to go with them.
 So if the fact that you don’t have a travel buddy is holding you back, don’t let it!
-I promise that even traveling alone can be so much fun and often times, even more fun!
+I promise that even traveling alone can be so much fun and oftentimes, even more fun!

-Pin the below image to save these tips for later!
+Pin the below image to save these tips for solo travel for women!